GEM (desktop environment): Intel versions

 The 16-bit version of GSX 1.3 evolved into one part of what would later be known as GEM, which was an effort to build a full GUI system using the earlier GSX work as its basis.
-Originally known as Crystal as a play on an IBM project called Glass, the name was later changed to GEM.
+Originally known as Crystal as a play on an IBM project called Glass, the system was later renamed GEM.

 Under GEM, GSX became GEM VDI (Virtual Device Interface), responsible for basic graphics and drawing.
 VDI also added the ability to work with multiple fonts and added a selection of raster drawing commands to the formerly vector-only GKS-based drawing commands.
 VDI also added multiple viewports, a key addition for use with windows.

 A new module, GEM AES (Application Environment Services), provided the window management and UI elements, and GEM Desktop used both libraries in combination to provide a GUI.
 The 8086 version of the entire system was first officially demoed at COMDEX in November 1984, following a demonstration on the 80286-based Acorn Business Computer in September 1984 where the software had been attributed to Acorn, and the system was shipped as GEM/1 on 28 February 1985.